 Like any other industry, there’s plenty of research involved before you even go to market.

 - You will need to invest time, effort and resources into developing, tasting and testing your food products.

 - You must understand your market, pinpoint who your customers would be, and examine your competition.

-- And you need to be confident in who you are as a brand as well as know what makes you different.
+- And you need to be confident in who you are as a brand plus know what makes you different.

-But that’s not all.
-To successfully promote – create awareness, garner interest and drum up sales – for your new food product, you need delectable copywriting.
-(Take a look at these food copywriting examples for a few ideas.)
+But that’s not all because to successfully promote—create awareness, garner interest and drum up sales—your new food product, you must have delectable copywriting.
+(These food copywriting examples are a great place to start if you’re looking for stellar ideas.)

 So what should every food brand start out with?
 Focus your attention on essential food copywriting, which includes the following items.